- Hide menu

 Download Ty Citerman’s press kit here.

-Guitarist and composer Ty Citerman writes, performs and teaches music for numerous ensembles across the spectrum of jazz, rock and new music.
+Guitarist and composer Ty Citerman writes, performs and teaches music across the spectrum of jazz, rock and contemporary classical music.
 His professional career began as a teenager in his native St. Louis, and then moved to larger stages in New York City in the early 1990’s.
+He holds a Master in Music (M.M.) in music composition from Brooklyn College.

-Ty is a founding member and composer for the internationally acclaimed punk/jazz/new music ensemble Gutbucket.
-He has also shared the stage with such diverse ensembles and performers as the American Composers Orchestra, John Zorn, Kaoru Watanabe, Glenn Branca, Jon Madof, Eyal Maoz, Frank London, Rhys Chatham, Jill Sobule, Todd Reynolds, Jamaaladeen Tacuma, Ethel, Brian Chase, the composer collective Anti-Social Music, and many more.
-Ty leads the Jewish-themed quartet Bop Kabbalah and is also a composer and performer in The Collapse Quartet.
+Ty is a founding member and composer for the internationally acclaimed irreverent chamber jazz ensemble Gutbucket.
+He also leads the Tzadik Records-recording quartet Bop Kabbalah, which in 2016 added vocalists Kamala Sankaram and Sara Serpa to premiere Ty’s newest long-form composition “Future Generations (A Setting of Yiddish Poetry by Avrom Reyzen).”
+Ty has shared the stage and performed with such diverse ensembles and performers as the American Composers Orchestra, John Zorn, JACK Quartet, Kaoru Watanabe, Glenn Branca, Jon Madof, Eyal Maoz, Frank London, Rhys Chatham, Jill Sobule, Todd Reynolds, Jamaaladeen Tacuma, Ethel, Brian Chase, the composer collective Anti-Social Music, and many more.

 Ty has recorded for Cuneiform, Cantaloupe Music, Enja, Kids Creative, Knitting Factory, NRW, and Tzadik Records.
-He has written much of the vast repertoire for Gutbucket, which has taken the group to 20 countries and 33 states during its fifteen-year (and running) career.
-Gutbucket has released five CDs/LPs, including 2011’s highly acclaimed “Flock.”
+He has written much of the vast repertoire for Gutbucket, which appears on their six CDs/LPs and has taken the group to 20 countries and 33 states during its seventeen-year (and running) career.
 Ty’s music has been featured on National Public Radio (“Soundcheck,” “World Café Live”), Radio Free Europe and numerous college and independent stations across the US, UK, Canada, Australia and Europe.
 He has performed at Carnegie Hall, the London Jazz Festival, Paris Jazz Festival, Belgrade Jazz Festival, Jazz A Vienne, the Bang on a Can Marathon, Earshot Jazz Festival, Jazz Saalfelden, Worldport Jazz Festival, Copenhagen Jazz Festival, and Warsaw Summer Jazz Days, among other prestigious venues.

 Guitar Player called Ty’s music for Gutbucket “kinetic punk jazz opuses” that reveal “an explosive concoction containing lethal doses of Ornette Coleman, King Crimson, John Zorn, Black Sabbath, Stravinsky, and Fugazi.”
 The Guardian (UK) wrote that Ty’s composition “Throsp% boasts a hypnotically creeping guitar riff and an atmosphere of sustained menace” which “is not standard jazz territory.”
-And JazzTimes called Ty’s recent piece Murakami “…one of [Gutbucket’s] finest compositions to date… a track that finds the quartet painting in bold, dark strokes of color with moments of glistening light… ”
+Downbeat and The Sydney Morning Herald both gave Bop Kabbalah’s debut CD 4/5 stars and JazzTimes called it “…one of the year’s most arresting recordings…wailing with enough majesty to bring down the walls of Jericho.”

 Ty’s music is published by Bop Kabbalah (SESAC).
 He endorses Tom Anderson Guitars, Pedaltrain pedal boards, Spectraflex guitar cables, Reunion Blues gig bags and Sibelius software.